powerivq/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Google Analytics.
 More details for adding Google Analytics support can be found at [developers.google.com](https://developers.google.com/analytics/devguides/collection/amp-analytics/).

+### Google Analytics 4</a>

+Type attribute value: `googleanalytics4`

+Google Analytics 4 is the new generation of Google Analytics.
+It will be the new way to supply data to Google Analytics.
+More details for adding Google Analytics 4 support can be found at [Google Analytics](http://fixme).

 ### gtag

 Type attribute value: `gtag`